pupil-labs/pupil-docs/src/alpha-lab/gaze_contingency_assistive.md

 permalink: /alpha-lab/gaze-contingency-assistive
 tags: [Neon]
 ---
-# A practical guide to implementing gaze contingency in assistive technology
+# A practical guide to implementing gaze contingency for assistive technology

 <TagLinks />
 <Youtube src="cuvWqVOAc5M"/>

 ::: tip
-Imagine a world where transformative assistive solutions allow you to browse the internet with a mere glance or write an email using only your eyes.
+Imagine a world where transformative assistive solutions enable you to browse the internet with a mere glance or write an email using only your eyes.
 This is not science fiction; it is the realm of gaze-contingent technology.
 :::

 ## Hacking the eyes with gaze contingency